By Rustina, Contributing Writer

 Have you ever been at a potluck and looked at that casserole, contemplating if you want it?
 I mean, what is in there anyhow?

 Yet, many of the same people who would say yes to that, don’t give another thought to grabbing a box mix with bleached flour, Monosodium Glutamate, and a whole slew of everything else!
 Did you know there is even an acceptable limit of bug parts, rodent hairs, insect eggs, maggots, and more in the food that is processed?
-You can read more about what those limits are at the FDA link here.
+You can read more about what those limits are at this FDA link.